 At The New Forest Small School we value and appreciate the importance of academic subjects.
 However, unlike state education and the majority of private education, we do not believe that the academic side of education should dominate the school timetable to the virtual exclusion of all other areas of development.

 When one considers that children typically spend over 80% of the school day involved in academic pursuits (notwithstanding the homework they are given) we should rightly expect all our children to leave school as academic geniuses!
 That this is patently not the case must inevitably lead to the conclusion that a considerable amount of the lessons they sat through were a waste of time.
 Just like adults, children can only take in a certain amount of new knowledge each day, beyond this point they will just experience burn out.
-This will mean they will be sitting through lessons that they can no longer assimilate, will inevitably fall behind with and in many cases simply grow to dislike.
+This will mean they will be sitting through lessons that they can no longer assimilate, will inevitably fall behind with and, in many cases, become disinterested.

 We believe that such an exclusively academic approach also flies in the face of all we understand about how children learn.
 For well over a hundred years child psychologists have understood that children learn best of all when they are active, involved and not overloaded.
 They have understood that children learn through their life experiences and through the assimilation of this experience into role-play and creativity.

 Yet how much life experience are we providing for our children when they are sat down at a desk most of the day only to return home exhausted and slump in front of a screen?
-Where is the time and place for the role-play that will help them make sense of their lives and better able to understand academic subjects in the first place?
+Where is the time and place for the social interactions and personal development that will help them make sense of their lives and better able to understand academic subjects in the first place?

-The place? – school ‘play time’ – typically a concrete playground packed with children, where bullying is rife; the noise all consuming and the energy frenzied.
+All too often breaks in the school day where children can socialise are confined to a concrete playground packed with children, where bullying is rife; the noise all consuming and the energy frenzied.